Copy and paste the below script into your own website or blog to embed this book.

 The central fallacy of modern life is the belief that accomplishments of the Adam I realm can produce deep satisfaction.
 That’s false.
 Adam I’s desires are infinite and always leap out ahead of whatever has just been achieved.
 Only Adam II can experience deep satisfaction.
 Adam I aims for happiness, but Adam II knows that happiness is insufficient.
 The ultimate joys are moral joys.
 In the pages ahead, I will try to offer some real--life examples of how this sort of life was lived.
 We can’t and shouldn’t want to return to the past.
 But we can rediscover this moral tradition, relearn this vocabulary of character, and incorporate it into our own lives.

 You can’t build Adam II out of a recipe book.
 There is no seven--point program.
 But we can immerse ourselves in the lives of outstanding people and try to understand the wisdom of the way they lived.
 I’m hoping you’ll be able to pick out a few lessons that are important to you in the pages ahead, even if they are not the same ones that seem important to me.
 I’m hoping you and I will both emerge from the next nine chapters slightly different and slightly better.

 David Brooks is one of the nation’s leading writers and commentators.
 He is an op-ed columnist for The New York Times and appears regularly on PBS NewsHour and Meet the Press.
-He is the bestselling author of The Social Animal: The Hidden Sources of Love, Character, and Achievement; Bobos in Paradise: The New Upper Class and How They Got There; and On Paradise Drive: How We Live Now (And Always Have) in the Future Tense.
+He is the bestselling author of The Road to Character; The Social Animal: The Hidden Sources of Love, Character, and Achievement; Bobos in Paradise: The New Upper Class and How They Got There; and On Paradise Drive: How We Live Now (And Always Have) in the Future Tense.